-Dimensionality reduction techniques such as PCA, t-SNE, and UMAP have been widely discussed due to their unique strengths, weaknesses, and the contexts in which they are most effective.
+The choice of dimensionality reduction techniques, including PCA, t-SNE, and UMAP, has long been a subject of debate due to their distinct advantages, limitations, and applicable scenarios.

-When reducing high-dimensional data to higher-dimensional subspaces, PCA generally outperforms t-SNE and UMAP.
-This is because PCA identifies the directions in the data that exhibit the most variance and projects the data onto these directions, creating a lower-dimensional space.
-By retaining as many principal components as feasible, PCA can maximize the explained variance ratio, thus preserving the overall structure and variance information of the original data.
-However, as a linear technique, PCA may struggle to capture complex nonlinear relationships in the data.
+PCA performs better than t-SNE and UMAP when reducing high-dimensional data to higher-dimensional subspaces.
+The reason is that PCA identifies directions of maximum variance in the data and projects it onto these directions to create a lower-dimensional space.
+By retaining as many principal components as possible, PCA can increase the explained variance ratio, which helps preserving the overall structure and variance information of the data.
+However, as a linear algorithm, PCA may not perform well when the data has nonlinear relationships.

-On the other hand, when reducing data to lower-dimensional spaces, t-SNE and UMAP typically deliver better results than PCA. t-SNE, a nonlinear method, works by modeling a probability distribution of the high-dimensional data and then finding a corresponding distribution in the lower-dimensional space that minimizes the difference between the two.
-This approach effectively retains the local structure of the data, grouping similar data points together in the reduced space.
-However, its application is often limited by high computational costs and challenging hyperparameter tuning.
-UMAP, a more recent nonlinear technique, is designed to preserve both local and global structures.
-Based on manifold learning theory, UMAP can handle large datasets more efficiently and excels in maintaining data structure at both the local and global levels.
-Compared to t-SNE, UMAP is faster and less sensitive to hyperparameter settings, making it more practical in various applications.
+When reducing data to lower-dimensional spaces, t-SNE and UMAP typically outperform PCA. t-SNE is a nonlinear method that works by finding a probability distribution of the high-dimensional data and then seeking a similar distribution in the lower-dimensional space, minimizing the difference between the two distributions.
+It effectively preserves the local structure of the data, clustering similar data points closely in the low-dimensional space.
+However, due to its high computational complexity and difficult-to-tune hyperparameters, its application is somewhat limited.
+UMAP, a newer nonlinear dimensionality reduction technique, is designed to preserve local structures while also maintaining global structures.
+Based on manifold learning theory, UMAP can process large datasets in a shorter time and performs well in preserving both local and global structures.
+Compared to t-SNE, UMAP runs faster and is less dependent on hyperparameters, making it more practical for many applications.